 If a rent officer has set your rent before, the only way to increase it is to have a rent officer set a new rent.
-If a rent officer hasn’t set your rent before, they can set a rent limit.
-The landlord can’t charge more.
+If a rent officer has not set your rent before, they can set a rent limit.
+The landlord cannot charge more.

 You can appeal against a rent officer’s decision.
 They may pass your case to a tribunal, which can make a final decision on the rent.

 If you think your rent is high when you start a tenancy

 You may be able to apply to the tribunal.
 Contact Citizens Advice for advice.

 You must apply within 6 weeks of moving in.